 There are many VR system available on the market, but choosing the right equipment will be crucial for your collaboration.
 Even if you don’t work with large-scale CAD models, we recommend that you use tethered headsets designed for use with a desktop computer like Oculus Rift or HTC Vive.
 Tethered Head-Mounted Devices are the more expensive than smartphone-powered HMDs or standalone devices, but they offer more possibilities.

-2. Prepare your employees for the VR session
+2. Prepare your employees for the VR meeting

 Most of your employees will be unfamiliar or uncomfortable with using VR technology (if you haven’t used it I your process before).
 They must know exactly what to do once they are immersed in the virtual environment, which button to press, etc. Don’t hesitate to make your employee read a training guide before entering VR explaining:

 - How the features work